kaylie011/Kaylie-Semester1-Portfolio/README.md

 3. Hint system: After each wrong guess, the program tells the player to guess either a larger or smaller number.
 4. Endless mode gameplay -- the game doesn't stop until the user explicitely answers "No" to playing again.
 5. Randomized number system: The number the player must guess changes each round.

+**Project 3: Rock, Paper, Scissors**

+The player can play a game of rock, paper, scissors against the computer.
+Each round, the computer randomly choose rock, paper, or scissors, and plays against the player.
+Scores for each round are tallied up and the game can be played infinitely.

+Key Features:
+1. Randomized rock, paper, scissors gameplay
+2. Graphics visually demonstrating either rock, paper, or scissors
+3. Endless mode gameplay -- the game doesn't stop until the user explicitely answers "No" to playing again.
+4. Score recording -- scores are recorded and tallied between player and computer each round

+**Project 4: Simple Calculator**

+"Simple Calculator" is a program that performs basic, 4-function calculations (addition, subtraction, multiplication, or division.)
+It allows users to input 2 values, and the program returns the solution to the operation.

+Key Features:
+1. 4-function calculations (addition, subtraction, multiplication, or division)
+2. User input of up to two factors/addends/etc.
+3. "Quit program" option, or the calculator can go on endlessly

+**Project 5: Ticket Generator**

+"Ticket Generator" is a project which asks users for input on who they are, when they want to visit a museum the ticket is for, and if they have any coupon codes.
+After recieving responses, a ticket is generated in Python Turtle.

+Key Features:
+1. Ticket generation visual, ticket is generated in Python Turtle depending on user response.
+2. Coupon codes: Price is lowered depending on whether the correct code is submitted and on the day of the week
+3. Age-depending pricing: price is also lower depending on whether the ticket is for an adult, teen, child, or elder

+This concludes my Semester 1 AP Computer Science portfolio!